oxy-design-co/oxychat/HOW_IT_WORKS.md

 1. Your message arrives at the `/chatkit` endpoint
 2. The ChatKit server passes it to the AI agent
 3. The agent (powered by GPT-4) decides what to do
-4. If it needs to use a tool (like saving a fact), it calls that function
+4. If it needs to use a tool (like switching theme or getting weather), it calls that function
 5. The response streams back to the frontend in real-time

 ### Memory and Storage

-Everything is stored in memory, which means:
-- Facts are stored while the server runs
-- When you restart the server, facts are lost
-- Each chat thread keeps its own history
-- No database is needed for this demo

-This makes it simple for development, but a real app would use a proper database.
+Chat threads are stored in memory for this demo.
+A real app would use a proper database.

 ## How Frontend and Backend Talk